 Promote your work

 Make your work visible!
 Share opportunities and successes with colleagues, staff, and leadership.
 By promoting your work, you’ll help others understand the importance of grants to the organization, which will then help you build strong relationships for future grant project teams.
-Cultivating internal bench strength throughout all levels of an organization will make your job easier and more rewarding, literally and figuratively.
+Cultivating internal bench strength throughout all levels of an organization will make your job more rewarding, literally and figuratively.

 About the AuthorFollow on Twitter Follow on Linkedin More Content by Jodi Samuels